 On January 30, 2012, the Company announced the official inauguration of its AOT terminal 6 a new storage and rail loading facility for its oil shipments from the Doris oilfield.
-The AOT is owned and operated through a 50:50 joint venture by Tethys and its Kazakh oil trading partner® company, Olisol Investment Limited.
-The facilities were fully completed in Q1 2012 but before commencing commercial operations and to be fully operational the facilities needed to be visited by a Kazakh governmental State Commission which took place in mid-April 2012.
-The initial plan for the AOT is to enable the Company to increase production to approximately 4,000 bopd.
-It is planned to expand the capacity of the terminal to more than 12,000 bopd (over a further two phases) to accommodate future potential production growth dependent upon further drilling results, or third party production.
+The AOT is owned and operated through a 50:50 joint venture by Tethys and its Kazakh oil trading partner@ company, Olisol Investment Limited.
+The facilities were fully completed in Q1 2012 and following a visit by a Kazakh governmental State Commission, the Company completed the first shipment of commercial oil production through the AOT at Shalkar on April 13, 2012.
+The initial plan for the AOT was to enable the Company to increase production to approximately 4,000 bopd, which was achieved in the latter days of June 2012.
+It is planned in due course to expand the capacity of the terminal to more than 12,000 bopd (over a further two phases) to accommodate future potential production growth dependent upon further drilling results, or third party production.

-Production from Akkulka area is planned to increase to 5,000 - 6,000 bopd later in the year from the existing drilled wells, and further production increases are expected but are dependent on the results of the appraisal / exploration drilling planned for 2012.
+Production from Akkulka area is planned to increase to 5,000 in early 2013 from the existing drilled wells, and further production increases are expected but are dependent on the results of the appraisal / exploration drilling planned for 2012/13.
 Further evaluation of the 3D seismic dataset acquired using state of the art processing and interpretation techniques is revealing the potential for the presence of sand fans in the Cretaceous sandstone sequence and these data are being integrated with the results of the well data to plan future appraisal/exploration well locations in the greater Doris area.

-The next appraisal well, AKD07, is expected to spud mid-year 2012 and will be located to the south-east of the original AKD01 discovery well and will target 3P reserves at the Cretaceous Aptian sand level in what is believed to be a channel sand system, whilst simultaneously targeting an exciting exploration prospect (named "Dyna") that has been identified on the new seismic data from a bright amplitude anomaly at a slightly shallower level and is interpreted to be part of a different, larger sand fan system.
-The prospective resource for this new target will be disclosed after the completion of a new independent Kazakhstan Resource Report, which is due to be issued imminently.
+The next appraisal/exploration well, AKD07, is expected to spud in September 2012 and will be located to the south-east of the original AKD01 (Doris) discovery well and will target 3P reserves at the Cretaceous Aptian sand level in what is believed to be a channel sand system, whilst simultaneously targeting the Dyna Prospect (128 Million barrels gross mean unrisked Prospective Resources) which is shallower and is interpreted to be part of a different, larger sand fan system.
+It is also targeting a third target, a Jurassic sand similar to the horizon that tested oil in the AKD03 exploration well.
 Additional exploration/appraisal prospects have been identified using the newly interpreted 3D and 2D data.
-This data has led to the identification of a number of other attractive exploration prospects at the Doris reservoir levels and other horizons.
-All these will be included in the new resource report.